Scotland Flag

 That makes for a fine view and a full day out, nearly, just not November through February.
 The other gardens keep similar hours and if you find their shutters down, you really need to ask yourself why are you in Stranraer in December?

-[1] It was jokingly suggested in 2009 that they could put their prices up and they'd still get a visit.
-So they did.
+It's not thought, by the way, that the entrance fee hike is down to jokingly suggesting in 2009 that they could put their prices up and they'd still get a visit.
+Or was it?

 Not being botanical types, unless your're talking about a clear bottle with 'London' or 'Plymouth' printed on it, but isn't that an avenue of sequoias or giant redwoods if you'd rather?